 Another good thing to look at is the distance from the loved ones family and friends.
 It does not matter how great the home is if it is two hours away.
 You and your loved one’s friends are going to want to visit after all.
 We suggest anything up to a 40-minute drive away is the sweet spot.

 When it comes to the management of the home, you want one that is going to be upfront about any additional fees.
 They also need to be highly rated on the medicare.gov.
 They should always be actively improving and training their staff as well as maintaining a high level of quality care.
 By law, they have to show you the latest inspection sheet carried out by a federal or state agency, so ask to see it.
+In addition, the nursing home should have a proper workflow wherein they employ the use of patient whiteboards to track their patient progress and to get the information about the personnel assigned to the patient.
 The home should also have a great safeguarding policy.
-They should be able to tell you what they are doing to prevent abuse, being upfront about the issue and what they would do to deal with an abuse case.
+They should be able to tell you what they are doing to prevent abuse, be upfront about the issue, and what they would do to deal with an abuse case.

 Lastly, the home should be a nice environment.
 There should be good lighting, the place should be clean and the furniture should be soft, yet sturdy.
 There should be family quiet areas and the noise level should be pleasant.